CHlNlTO/fairpoint-software/CODING_STANDARDS.md

   });
 }

-// ✅ DO: Use mutations with proper error handling export function useUpdateBusiness() {
+// ✅ DO: Use mutations with proper error handling and toast/sonner notifications export function useUpdateBusiness() {
   const queryClient = useQueryClient();